ViniciusCLoeblein/ViniciusCLoeblein/README.md

 ### About me

-My name is Vinicius, I'm 21 years old.
-I like programming.
-During the day, I dedicate my time to working as a programmer, where I use my skills to create innovative solutions.
-At night, I study Systems Development Analysis at college, aiming to further improve my knowledge.

-On the weekends, I like to focus on personal growth and I'm always looking to learn something new.
-I take this time to study new programming languages, explore software development frameworks and solve exciting challenges because I understand that continuous learning is crucial for my professional growth.

-In addition, I try to balance my leisure time with moments of relaxation.
-I love playing video games as it not only provides entertainment but also helps me control my mind by solving problems and thinking strategically.
-Watching movies and TV series is also part of my leisure activities, offering a welcome break and an opportunity to immerse myself in engaging stories.
+My name is Vinicius, I am a 21-year-old Full Stack Developer with 3 years of professional experience.
+Currently, I am studying Systems Development Analysis in college to enhance my knowledge and refine my skills further.

+In my role as a developer, I leverage my expertise to design and build effective solutions for complex challenges, focusing on both frontend and backend development.
+I am passionate about creating innovative and scalable applications that deliver meaningful value.

+In my free time, I enjoy learning new technologies and improving my proficiency in modern frameworks and programming languages.
+This continuous learning fuels my professional growth and keeps me up to date with the latest trends in software development.

+To maintain a balanced life, I dedicate time to hobbies such as playing video games, which sharpen my problem-solving skills and strategic thinking, as well as enjoying movies and TV series for relaxation.

-Overall, I am a dedicated person, passionate about technology and always striving to become the best version of myself.
-I believe that with effort, perseverance and love for what I do, I can achieve great things both in my career and in my personal life.
-I am excited about the future and the opportunities that lie ahead and I am ready to face challenges with enthusiasm and competence.
+I am committed to professional excellence and personal growth, always striving to be the best version of myself.
+With dedication and passion for technology, I look forward to contributing to impactful projects and embracing future opportunities with enthusiasm.
 <br>

 ## Techs